ALM-Rangers/Guidance/src/DevOps/phase-rollout-with-rings.md

 -  A public **PROD**uction version for the public production ring

 > [!TIP]
-> By publishing your extension as private, you're effectively limiting and controlling their exposure to users you explicitly invite.
+> By publishing your extension as private, you're effectively limiting and controlling their exposure for users you explicitly invite.

 ## Moving changes through our ring-based deployment process